tomatenquark/tomatenquark.github.io/README.md

 # What is Tomatenquark

+`Tomatenquark` describes itself as _"a community homage to Cube 2: Sauerbraten"_.

-`Tomatenquark` is a early stage project dedicated to the [Cube 2: Sauerbraten](http://sauerbraten.org/) game. `Tomatenquark`'s primary objective is to bring back ongoing development of the game and it's [amazing community](http://sauerworld.org/).
-This effort has be initiated by providing binaries of the current [svn](https://svn.code.sf.net/p/sauerbraten/code).
-Changes to the current `svn` will be incorporated into `Tomatenquark` in the foreseeable future.
+The primary objective of `Tomatenquark` is to bring back ongoing development of the game and it's [amazing community](http://sauerworld.org/).

+The project is a friendly fork of Sauerbraten.
+Changes to the [SVN](https://svn.code.sf.net/p/sauerbraten/code) will be incorporated into `Tomatenquark` in the foreseeable future.

+#### Steam

+`Tomatenquark` aims to bring the game to [Steam](https://store.steampowered.com).
+We will update the download links as it becomes generally available.

 ### Obtaining Tomatenquark